 The department has a VMware vSphere 6.5 cluster for running multiple application servers on 3 ESXi hosts configured for N+1 High-Availability with a vCenter server managing all three.
 The ESXi hosts each consist of dual 10-core Xeon Gold with 96GB of ram.
 The Virtual Machines are stored on a fully redundant vSAN storage array configured with both SSD and SAS drives for reliability and increased performance when needed.
 The virtualized environment provides for high-availability with no single point of failure.

 The department also uses a number of Windows and Linux servers for sharing files, printers, and other domain functions.
 These servers also host several research software tools including VMD, GNM, ANM, and several network accessible databases of biological research data.

-200+TB full-redundant network attached storage (NAS).
+691TB full-redundant network attached storage (NAS) for cluster.
 34TB redundant vSAN storage for VMware servers.
-Linux NAS, 22TB, for backing up linux workstations over the network.
-160TB Network backup server for cluster data.
+100+TB Linux NAS for backing up linux workstations over the network.
+270TB Network backup server for cluster data.